About this SiteThis site is one of the leading independent legal web sites in the UK and Ireland and was set up in 1995.

 The intention of the site was to provide links to useful legal sites, with brief descriptions of these sites – really a giant set of bookmarks and “pointers” to the resources and services which lawyers might find useful.

 I am not a lawyer (I was trained in maths and IT) but I had been working with lawyers for 15 years and I could recognise a legal resource when I saw one.
 I was careful however (and I am still careful) not to give the impression that I can provide legal advice myself; I direct people with legal problems to the relevant part of the site and to the page of solicitors who provide legal resources relating to those topics on their site.

 For LawyersI started with just a few web pages but soon found that I needed to differentiate the information into clear categories; you can see the sections offered here.
-From this section, the list of firms with web sites has always been a popular area – there are now several thousand firms with web sites and indeed, any firm without a web site is now seriously behind.
-One reason that my own lists are popular is that you can “browse” the page of (say) firms beginning with N; most other sources of UK information, including the Law Society’s own directory site, require you to search for something – a very different process.
+From this section, the list of firms with web sites has always been a popular area – there are now over seven thousand firms in my lists.
+One reason that my lists are popular is that you can “browse” the page of (say) firms beginning with N; most other sources of UK information, including the Law Society’s own directory site, require you to search for something – a very different process.

 One part of the sections related to firms’ web sites is the particular page of firms offering to provide free initial legal advice to individuals or companies, by email or phone, free of charge here.
 There are many people looking for free legal advice and searching on these words "free legal advice"; the firms of solicitors who ask to be listed on this page have to balance the public service element of their efforts with their hope that real work will result.

 It is remarkable that around 300 firms of solicitors have asked to be put on this page, together with details of the areas of work in which they are prepared to provide this advice.